 The Getty Villa

 Visiting the Getty Villa Museum will have you feeling as though you were transported to Italy but in actuality, it’s located in the Pacific Palisades.
-J. Paul Getty was a self-made billionaire and fell in love with ancient villa ruins in Italy.
+J. Paul Getty was a self-made billionaire who fell in love with ancient villa ruins in Italy.
 So he designed and constructed this Villa to mirror that one.
 It’s free to enter but costs $20 to park on the grounds.

 Address:17985 Pacific Coast Highway, Pacific Palisades, California